ashaltu/snap/README.md

-# CS Beginnings

-## Welcome

-Welcome to the Snap Documentation!
-Your Computer Science beginnings start here.
+# Introduction to Computer Science

+## Lessons

+## Labs and Projects

+## Snap!
+In this course you will use [Snap!](https://snap.berkeley.edu/).
+Snap! is a visual programming language designed to allow students to focus on concepts and skills rather than syntax when learning to program.

-### Important links
+## Important links

 * [Intro to CS Units](https://tealsk12.gitbook.io/intro-cs)
 * [Snap!
 Build Your Own Blocks 5.0.5](https://snap.berkeley.edu/snapsource/snap.html)